This post may contain affiliate links.

 When all was said and done, I’d gotten my heart rate up to 140, from a resting heart rate of 70.
 Not bad!

 The Versa works with Android, iPhone, and even WindowsPhone (which must be aimed at the European market, since I’m pretty sure I was the last person in North America to use a WindowsPhone), although the “quick response” feature is only available on Android for now.
+Make sure to check the Fitbit website to see if your particular phone is completely compatible with the Fitbit Versa.

 I want to start with the Versa’s design, because a smartwatch is something that you have on your wrist basically all the time, so how it looks is more important to me than, say, how my phone looks, since my phone spends a lot of its life in my pocket or purse.
 I’ve had smartwatches and activity trackers that I’ve had to hide under specially-made jewelry when I was wearing anything fancier than sweatpants, but I’m happy to report that that would not be the case with the Versa.
 From the beveled edges and “squircle” shape (a combination of a square and circle) to the interchangeable wristbands (they’re on a spring – you can switch them up in seconds!), to the hundreds of digital watch faces, every detail of the Versa’s design was sweated over and worked out.

 The Versa that I tried out for my workout yesterday was not exciting to look at.
-It was the black version of the watch with a black rubber-ish band, which I’m sure some people will prefer, but I’m not one of them – I was immediately drawn to both the rose gold and the gray.
+It was the black version of the watch with a black rubber-ish band, which I’m sure some people will prefer, but I’m not one of them – I was immediately drawn to both the rose gold and the silver aluminum.

 But best of all, besides looking great, the Versa is waterproof!
 Whether you get it wet accidentally (get caught in the rain!) or take it for a swim, it will be waterproof down to 50 meters.